-Due to its remoteness you’ll find pockets of established tourism throughout Patagonia.
-Anything outside of that you are on your own.
-Typically I would find this a fun challenge and begin mapping out an itinerary.
-Train, planes, local busses, boats, border crossings, trails, trail guides, etc. To ensure that we maximized our time (and limited the number of travel mishaps) we relinquished control and got local expertise involved.
-With an idea of what we wanted to experience in this vast land, we found and booked the perfect three-week trip for us.
-There are a lot of tour companies that specialize in this region.
-Find the one that ticks your boxes and be prepared to have the trip of a lifetime.
+You are looking at combinations of trains, planes, local busses, boats, border crossings, hiking routes, trail guides, accommodation etc. It can be done on it’s own, but to ensure that we maximized our time (and limited the number of travel mishaps along the way) we relinquished control and got local expertise involved.
+With an idea of what we wanted to experience in this vast land, we found and booked the perfect three-week trip for us as part of a small group tour.
+There are a lot of local and international tour companies that specialize in this region.
+Read through the various destinations, get an idea of where you would like to go and what you are keen to see and you’ll easily be able to find the the one that ticks your boxes.
+Then what?
+Get prepared to have the trip of a lifetime.

 During our stay in Bariloche we were at the Soft Hotel.
 Simple, ski lodge-type of accommodation but was within walking distance of tons of shops and restaurants.

 //PUERTO VARAS, CHILE

 //PUNTA ARENAS, CHILE

 During our time in Punta Arenas we stayed at the no-frills Hotel Patagonia Bed & Breakfast.

 //PUERTO NATALES, CHILE

 //EL CALAFATE, ARGENTINA

+Visit the Harberton Ranch Penguin Colony or opt to take a cruise on the Beagle Channel.
+Whatver you do, take the opportunity to soak in as much of the panoramic views of this beautiful region as possible.
 While simple, our accommodation Hotel Ushuaia was quite central and was a great base for exploring the rest of the town.